astroDimitrios/Fortran/1_Notes/5_Loops_and_Conds.md

 # Exiting

-`cycle` - move onto next interation in loop
+`cycle` - move onto next interation in loop. you should provide the name of the loop to cycle
-`exit` - exit loop fully
+`exit` - exit loop fully, you should provide the name of the loop to exit

+# Termination

+`stop`
+`error stop`
+Both can have integer or string constant after and printed to error output, default terminal.